Alex-Porter1/lets-do-that/journals/joel.md

 Today I Worked On:

-* Worked with the team on the authentication functionality for some bugfixes, as well as continued updating the detail page on React.
+* Worked with the team on the authentication functionality for some bugfixes.
+* Continued updating the detail page on React.

 ## August 29th, 2022